Dealing With Unregulated Persons

 -

-Financial Institutions Directory – Check to see if the person or company he represents is regulated by MAS to operate in Singapore.
+Financial Institutions Directory – Check to see if the company represented is regulated by MAS to operate in Singapore.
 After you have found the entity in the Directory, check what activities it is authorised to conduct in Singapore.
-MAS only regulates persons with a presence in Singapore.
+MAS only regulates entities and persons with a presence in Singapore.

 -